Advice to Potential Graduate Students

 We are looking for people with potential to become scholars: prospective students who have (or show potential for) leadership skills, critical thinking, independence, creativity, ability to learn, and drive.
 Your statements (and reference letters) should communicate that.
 In addition, your statements should articulate what you want to study and why.

-Many institutions, including our department, take a holistic approach to admissions; we do not rely only on GRE or GPA scores.
-The admission committee also looks for rigorous coursework in math (calculus, linear algebra) and supporting sciences (chemistry, physics, biology), solid GPAs and GRE scores, strong letters, and well-articulated statements.
+Many institutions, including our department, take a holistic approach to admissions.
+The admission committee looks for rigorous coursework in math (calculus, linear algebra) and supporting sciences (chemistry, physics, biology), solid GPAs, strong letters, and well-articulated statements.

 Academic Statement of Purpose and Personal Statement: